jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ### Project Goals
   1. Object profiling: To partition stars, and their observational data, into groups to based on location data, physical parameters, and pulsation data to expidite the search for candidate stars for further study.
 Determine which locations contain the most stars that have not been published in scientific literature?
   2. Pulsation Cohorts and Emergent Patterns: To detmermine correlations between the physical parameters of a star and its pulsation data.
 Variable star searches within large volumes of data is very time consuming.
 We aim to equip research teams with heuristics derived from analysis that will inform and expedite their variable star searches.
+  3. Help users develop an intuition about how TESS operates

 ## Data Overview
 ### Data Pipeline/ETL Process